BioContainers/edu/docs/what_is_biocontainers.rst

 How to Request a Container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Users can request a container by opening an issue in the `containers repository <http://github.com/BioContainers/containers/issues>`__ , In the previous workflow this is ``the first step`` performed by user ``henrik``.
-The issue should contains the name of the software, the url of the code or binary to be package and information about the software `see BioContainers specification <http://github.com/BioContainers/container-specs.md>`__.
-When the containers is deploy and fully functional, the issue will be close by the developer or the contributor to BioContainers.
+The issue should contains the name of the software, the url of the code or binary to be packaged and information about the software `see BioContainers specification <http://github.com/BioContainers/container-specs.md>`__.
+When the container is deployed and fully functional, the issue will be closed by the developer or the contributor to BioContainers.

-.. note:: Before requesting a Container you should check the `BioContainers Registry <http://biocontainers.pro/registry>`__ to make sure your requested tool do not exist already (read more about the registry in: :doc:`biocontainersregistry`).
+.. note:: Before requesting a Container you should check the `BioContainers Registry <http://biocontainers.pro/registry>`__ to make sure your requested tool does not exist already (read more about the registry in: :doc:`biocontainersregistry`).

 .. hint:: Importantly, the BioContainers community has implemented a "labeled legend" to tag each issue in the `containers repository <http://github.com/BioContainers/containers/issues>`__ that should be used properly for on each issue.
-For example, the for the new containers the label **Container Request** should be used.
+For example, for new containers the label **Container Request** should be used.

 Use a Docker BioContainer.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a container is deploy and the developer close the issue in GitHub the user ``henrik`` received a notification that the container is ready.
+When a container is deployed and the developer closes the issue in GitHub, the user ``henrik`` receives a notification that the container is ready.
 Then, the user can use ``docker`` command to pull or fetch the corresponding container.

 .. code-block:: bash